-The Birth Becomes Her Toolkit provides new and experienced photographers with everything they need to feel confident and creative as a new birth photographer.
+The Birth Becomes Her Toolkit provides new birth photographers as well as experienced photographers with everything they need to feel confident and creative in the birth space.
 Created by Monet Nicole - Birthing Stories and Jennifer Mason Photography, the Birth Becomes Her Toolkit draws on their experience at over one hundred hospital births, birth center births, and home births.
-Birth Photography is a rapidly growing field as more and more families choose to invite a professional photographer to capture their birth stories.
+Birth Photography is a rapidly growing field as more and more families choose to invite a professional birth photographer to capture their birth stories.

 You can read through and study over 50 detailed pages of information specifically about the fast-growing field of birth photography.

 You can download 4 templates specifically created for photographers who own a birth photography business or hope to add birth photography to their current offerings.

 You will be invited to a private facebook group where you can ask Jenn and Monet questions about shooting births as well as share images for feedback!

 This will walk you through what an average homebirth or hospital birth looks like.
 One of the hardest aspects of birth photography is learning and understanding the often unpredictable nature of birth.
 This document will give you a basic overview that you can use to determine what time to join your client and what to expect during her birth.

 Birth Photography Etiquette

 Entering a birth space means that you'll be interacting with medical professionals with years of advanced training.
 It's only recently that photographers have been allowed into the delivery room, and it's essential that birth photographers maintain a professional presence.
 By following basic birth photography etiquette you will have the opportunity to become a respected professional in the birth community.